-WorldStarHipHop Founder Lee ‘Q’ O’Denat Dead at 43
+WorldStarHipHop Founder Lee ‘Q’ O’Denat Dead At 43

 A number of the more violent videos on the website have led to people getting arrested.
 Police are now beginning to monitor the hip-hop website for leads.

-One of those cases involved Philip Struthers in Tampa, Fla.
+One of those cases involved Philip Struthers in Tampa, Florida.
 When Struthers’ son, Jake, got into a fight in front of their house, Struthers cheered and shouted for Jake to “knock him out” and “slam his head on the ground.”

-Over the years, WorldStarHipHop has transformed pop culture and has become a go-to website for the hip-hop youth to go to and discover new music and stay up to date with the latest industry news.
+Over the years, WorldStarHipHop has transformed pop culture and has become a go-to website for the hip-hop youth to and discover new music and stay up to date with the latest industry news.

 "What you doing for Valentine's Day?" pic.twitter.com/hiF86bPDYx